CodeMechanix/Grocery-Shopping-List-With-Vuejs/README.md

 # Grocery-Shopping-List-With-Vuejs
-Grocery Shopping List With Vuejs
+This is my first Vuejs project.